OpenLiberty/ci.maven/docs/common-parameters.md

 The following parameter names from version 2.x are still supported for backward compatibility, but the new parameter names listed above should be used:

-While running `mvn liberty:help -Ddetail=true -Dgoal=<goal>` or using IDE auto-completion, you may see internal field names like `assemblyArchive`, `assemblyArtifact`, or `assemblyInstallDirectory`.
-These are internal implementation names.
-In your `pom.xml`, use the parameter names documented in the table above (`runtimeArchive`, `runtimeArtifact`, `runtimeInstallDirectory`).

 | 2.x Parameter Name       | 3.0+ Parameter Name     |
 |--------------------------|-------------------------|
 | assemblyArchive          | runtimeArchive          |